 Fencing in France quickly developed into a sport during the 17th-century, by masters such as Le Perche du Coudray (1635, 1676, teacher of Cyrano de Bergerac), Philibert de la Touche (1670), Besnard (1653, teacher of Descartes), and L’Abbat of Toulouse (1690, 1696).

 The new foil was developed in France in the middle of the 18th-century.
-It was designed because dueling sword wasn’t fast, safe, and elegant enough.
+It was designed because the dueling sword wasn’t fast, safe, and elegant enough.
 Fencers foiled its point when fencing, and Germans copied that safety feature soon after they develop their small thrusting sword also known as Parisier.

-By the end of 18th-century, the French school of fencing had become the western European standard.
+By the end of the 18th-century, the French school of fencing had become the western European standard.
 Interestingly an Italian-born master Domenico Angelo published his L’Ecole des Armes in French in 1763 so you can imagine how big French school of fencing was.
 This text was extremely successful and famous, and it became a standard fencing manual over the following 50 years.
 This text was so influential that it was chosen to be included under the heading of “Éscrime” in the Encyclopédie of Diderot.

 German school of fencing